alexismgjackson-github/portfolio/README.md

 - Using named imports and setting type="module" in the script tag
 - Using forEach to iterate over the array of objects

-### _LOCALSTORAGE_

-- Setting, getting and persisting the theme mode in LocalStorage when user checks the toggle switch

 ### _RESPONSIVE WEB DESIGN_